 It is notable that the 6D Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 40D (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 40D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
 Further information on the features and operation of the 40D and 6D Mark II can be found, respectively, in the Canon 40D Manual (free pdf) or the online Canon 6D Mark II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 40D or the Canon 6D Mark II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.